andretauffer/git_library/README.md

 Initiates the database schema by creating the tables required for the app.<br>

+### to run the server tests `npm run test:server`

+Runs mocha test suites.
+This script runs on every commit and will stop the commit in this scenario:

+1. Any test breaks

 ### to run the linter `npm run lint`

 Runs eslint with the fix tag.
 This script runs on every commit and will stop the commit in two scenarios: